canonical/open-documentation-academy/multipass/macOS.md

 <a href="#heading--install-multipass"><h2 id="heading--install-multipass">Install Multipass</h3></a>

-Multipass is available for Linux, macOs, or Windows.
-To install it on your OS of choice, please follow the instructions given [here](https://multipass.run/docs/how-to-guides).
+Multipass is available for Linux, macOs, and Windows.
+To install it on the OS of your choice, please follow the instructions given in this [how-to-guides](https://multipass.run/docs/how-to-guides).

 This tutorial gives instructions for using Multipass on macOS.

 <a href="#heading--create-and-use-a-basic-instance"><h2 id="heading--create-and-use-a-basic-instance">Create and use a basic instance</h2></a>